ksenobite/valheim_bot/README.md

 ---

 ## 📈 Rating System (MMR)
 This bot uses an advanced **matchmaking rating system** based on [Glicko-2 principles](https://www.glicko.net/glicko.html), including:
 - Automatic updates after each frag
 - Rating deviation and volatility per player
+- **Event-specific statistics**: Stats are tracked separately for each event.
+Use the event name when requesting stats (e.g., `/stats <event>`).
+If no event is specified, stats for the main event are returned.
 - Manual rating adjustments: `/mmr`
 - Full history replay and resync: `/mmrsync`
 - Role assignment based on rating: `/mmrroles`, `/mmrroleupdate`